 Oh, that's the first time I've heard that.

-And it's oh should we should we like save that audio forever?
+Should we save that audio forever?

 What is the name of the Sean Hannity show Christmas party every year that we've just started?